GrosBourrin/Googlenews.css/README.md

 # Googlenews.css
-Tweaks and theme for google news old and new version - Work in progress just for fun
+Tweaks and theme for google news old and new version - Work in progress just for fun For Firefox users : add this line at start of the userContent.css :

+@import url("Googlenews.css");

 **Old**